StadGent/CityGame/README.md

 Select the tab to clone a repository and fill in following information:
 - Source Path/URL: https://github.com/StadGent/CityGame.git
 - Destination Path: <Browse to the map where your Unity projects are located, standaard  this is "Documents" or "Documents\Unity", and append this with "\CityGame">
-Click "Clone" to download the repository.<Enter>
+Click "Clone" to download the repository.  return After download:  return
-After download:<Enter>
 In the menu go to "Repository->Git LFS->Initialise Repository" When asked to install Git LFS, press "OK".
 Add the following extentions to the Git LFS track list: dae, fbx, jpeg, jpg, png, psd, tga, wav (This list may get extended)